stilllearningsoumya/acconotate/README.md

 ### Sample Dataset and Results

-The purpose of this example is to explain the working principle of Acconotate, not exact reproduction of results.
+The purpose of this example is to explain the working principle of Acconotate and not exact reproduction of results.
 Exact details of the dataset used, values of the random seed, virtual location of microphones, optimization settings, etc. may differ from the paper.

 ## Citations